-7.6 Substation section configuration in the IEC 61850 Configuration tool the IEDs are mapped to proper objects, for example, to support the automatic bay configuration via SCL files in the SCADA system.
+7.6 Substation section configuration in the IEC 61850 Configuration tool mapped to proper objects, for example, to support the automatic bay configuration via SCL files in the SCADA system.

 The substation topology consists of the substation, voltage level and bay nodes.
 The bay nodes include also the conducting (primary) equipment, which corresponds to the switches, that is, the circuit breakers, disconnectors, and earth switch, of the configured IED.
-In addition to the substation topology configuration, logical nodes of
+In addition to the substation topology configuration, logical nodes of the IEDs are

-Section 7 Engineering of event reporting with PCM600
+Engineering of event reporting with PCM600